anvilistas/anvil-extras/docs/guides/modules/animation.rst

 Animate on visible change
 *************************

-Some work is needed to animate a property when the visibility property changes.
+Some work is needed to animate a Component when the visibility property changes.
 A helper function might look something like.

 .. code-block:: python